Science with a new approach

 Planned clinical studies

-Several CRO-monitored Phase II studies in different indications are either planned or under way.
+Several CRO-monitored Phase II studies in different indications are being evaluated.